TOP THINGS TO DO IN THE WINTER IN OWATONNA

 Skate on the River

 Grab your skates and head over to the frozen Straight River, a 55-mile-long tributary that’s part of the Mississippi River.
+This unique outdoor rink was featured in Explore MN’s Great Outdoor Ice Rinks.
 The river snakes its way into Owatonna, and during the winter, it becomes a magnet for seasoned and amateur skaters exploring the winter wonderland on a natural-made ice rink.
 If you don’t own skates, you can rent them from the Warsinksi Chalet at Morehouse Park near downtown Owatonna.
 The Warsinksi rinks at Morehouse Park are the only supervised rinks in Owatonna, and the chalet/warming house also rents out cross-country skis and offers snacks and place to warm up after a stint on the ice.
 Morehouse Park also hosts family bonfires on Saturday nights starting around 5:30 p.m.